 “Over 90% of participants believe they have established governance frameworks to manage risk, but less than a quarter are truly confident that key controls are operating effectively.” – PwC Survey

-Financial controls are designed but managed in spreadsheets, emails, and word documents, resulting in:
+Financial controls are designed but not effective.
+Always one step behind and often managed in various spreadsheets, and documents, resulting in:

 Financial controls are designed and adequately documented, and there is a drive towards standardization and automation, providing: